16. EU-UK agreement (TCA)

 Certain parts apply to the Crown Dependencies, the Channel Islands and Isle of Man.
 However there are no provisions for the UK’s Overseas Territories – a separate treaty is being negotiated with Gibraltar.

-Northern Ireland remains subject to the provisions in the Withdrawal Agreement.
+Northern Ireland remains subject to the provisions in the Withdrawal Agreement (as refined by the Windsor Framework).
 This creates a customs and regulatory border between GB and NI (the ‘border in the Irish Sea’).
 The TCA does not govern trade in goods between the EU and NI, but goods entering NI from GB count as imports.
 There are facilitations for goods movements between GB and NI.
 And, in terms of services, NI is subject to UK rules.

 Approval and scrutiny